IBM-Bluemix-Docs/third-party/service-iam.md

 See the example in our [sample brokers](https://github.com/IBM/sample-resource-service-brokers){: external}.

-## Now it's time to validate the user authorization
+## Validate the user authorization
 {: #validate}

 1. Communicate with IAM to get an access token for an API key.